rks101/egnet/README.md

 ```

 ## ifconfig
 ifconfig - to show and manage network interface.
-Caution: this is being replaced by ip.
+Caution: this has been replaced by ip.
+Logical name of interface correponds to Network adapter's logical name in lshw output.

 ```
 $ ifconfig